About the Homestay

 After dinner, guests are welcome to sit with us in our living room and talk with us or watch TV.
 We can teach you some Japanese if you like or you may like to play with Lina, our daughter.
 We go to bed at 22:00.

 I work full-time during the week.
 I go to work at 7:00 and come back at 19:00 so we don’t have enough time for conversation....
 That’s why we have diner together around 20:00pm.

-My husband likes playing games when he is at home; Nintendo wii-u, Dragon Quest (RPG) and he has a black belt in KARATE.
+My husband likes playing games when he is at home; PS4 Nintendo Switch wii-u and he has a black belt in KARATE.
 If you are interested in Karate, he can teach you.
 Once a month he goes to Karate lessons.
 You can join, if you want!
 He is calm, gentle and funny.
 He works in sales.

-Grandma; she is funny, funky, and an energetic 85 year old.
+Grandma; She cooks for us. she is funny, funky, and an energetic 90 year old.
 She goes out every day by bicycle.
-But this March she fell down and broke her back bone and she was in a hospital for a month.
-But already she is fine!
 She is amazing.

 I can pick you up from the nearest station at weekends or weekdays after 8pm but you can come anytime you want if you can come to our house yourself as Grandma will be at home but note she can't speak English at all.

 In our house, I speak English, but the rest of the family can't speak English at all.